Skip to content

 Palo Bloom

-Palo Bloom is a persistent, personalized AI memory infrastructure system.
+Palo Bloom is experience-aware memory infrastructure for applications that need continuity across interaction, identity, and time.
 It does not generate conversational responses.
-Its role is to enrich input with memory-aware context before that input is passed to an external LLM, or to produce embeddings and memory representations for downstream similarity and personalization workflows.
+Its role is to enrich input with memory-aware context before that input is passed to an external LLM, or to produce embeddings and memory representations for downstream retrieval, context assembly, and personalization workflows.

 Palo Bloom operates on a bring-your-own-vector-store model, with optional Mpalo-managed storage where applicable.
 You bring your storage provider or use Mpalo storage, while Mpalo handles encoding, retrieval, memory traversal, and personalization through a single API call.
 Storage costs are either paid directly to the provider or included in the subscription, depending on the deployment.